 - You can scrub the concrete to smoothen it out with a wire brush and trisodium phosphate (TSP) solution.
 You can buy this at most home improvement stores.
 TSP solution works by degreasing surfaces.

 - You may notice the solution bubbling on the surface.
 After about 20 minutes, water the TSP down and then wash it off using a hose or power washer.
 Then, let it dry for about two days before your next step, which is to actually paint.

 Do I Need to Prime Concrete Before Painting?

 Yes!
 A concrete filler, a concrete sealer, and a blocking primer are needed to fill the cracks and tiny holes.
 If breaks are left untreated, moisture can get under the paint and peel later on.
 You can purchase a masonry sealer and bonding primer from a DIY shop.
-To paint concrete, these two steps are essential and shouldn’t be missed.
+To paint concrete, these two steps are essential – do not miss them out.
 Click here for more information on how to seal concrete surfaces.

 You can start by applying a pre-mixed concrete patch to coat the spots that have major cracks and unevenness.
 Follow this with a coat of concrete or masonry sealant.
 These are usually waterproof sealers that prevent moisture from seeping in and avoid mould growth.